Fractional Edge Reconstruction in Integer Quantum Hall Phases

-Recent transport experiments on the $\nu = 1$ state~\cite{Yacoby2012,Heiblum2019,Karmakar2020} have led to some surprising observations regarding the edge structure.
+Recent transport experiments on the $\nu = 1$ state~\cite{Yacoby2012,Heiblum2019} have led to some surprising observations regarding the edge structure.
 Exciting the $\nu = 1$ edge at a quantum point contact (QPC), Ref.~\cite{Yacoby2012} observed a flow of energy but not charge upstream from the QPC, possibly indicating the presence of upstream neutral modes.
-Ref.~\cite{Heiblum2019} has studied the interference of the edge modes in an electronic Mach-Zehnder interferometer.
+Reference~\cite{Heiblum2019} has studied the interference of the edge modes in an electronic Mach-Zehnder interferometer.
 As the bulk filling factor is reduced from 2 to less than 1, reduction in the visibility of the interference pattern has been observed, with full suppression for $\nu \leq 1$.
 This is another indication of the presence of upstream neutral modes~\cite{Moshe_PRL_2016}.
-However, it is inconsistent with Chamon and Wen's picture of only integer charge modes, which can lead to upstream charge propagation, but not to upstream neutral modes.
-Ref.~\cite{Heiblum2019} also found a fractional conductance plateau with $g = 1/3 \times e^2/h$ by partially pinching off a QPC in the $\nu = 1$ bulk state.
+However, it is inconsistent with Chamon and Wen's picture of only integer-charge modes, which can lead to upstream charge propagation, but not to upstream neutral modes.
+Reference~\cite{Heiblum2019} also found a fractional conductance plateau with $g = 1/3 \times e^2/h$ by partially pinching off a QPC in the $\nu = 1$ bulk state.
 This too is incompatible with the edge structure of Fig.~1(a).
 To cap it all, the conductance plateau observed was accompanied by shot noise with a quantized Fano factor 1, which seems to suggest the edge modes do possess an integer charge.
-Ref.~\cite{Karmakar2020} also reported evidence of fractional modes at the $\nu = 1$ edge.
+Fractional modes were also observed at the $\nu = 1$ edge through direct imaging of the local density~\cite{Beltram2012,Thomas2014} as well as in recent transport experiments~\cite{Karmakar2020}.